PhD programme in Sustainability Science

 These positions are advertised here.

-PhDs students are typically employed for four years.
-Salaries start at about 29 700 sek/month.
-This is about 31220 Euros/yr but may vary with exchange rate.
+PhD students are typically employed for four years because a Swedish doctorate degree requires four years of full-time study.
+Salaries start at 30 300 SEK/month (2024-25).
+This is about 33 000 Euros per year but will vary with exchange rate.

-At SRC, as part of our transdisciplinary approach to training and research, we encourage students to work 20% (paid) on other SRC projects, which extends their PhD employment to five years of 80% PhD employment.
+At SRC, as part of our transdisciplinary approach to training and research, we encourage students to take up paid work of up to 20% on other SRC projects and programmes.
+This extends their four years of PhD study to up to five years of 80% PhD employment.
 This work is not required and indeed is not guaranteed for all students.
-However it provides students with experience that complements their research work.
-Students generally work with other SRC projects such as GRAID, SWEDBIO, Albeco, or help organizing various conferences or workshops.
+However it provides students with valuable experience and networks.
+Students generally work with activities that complement their research work, or help with organizing conferences and workshops.

 Further information